realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-limits-serialization-and-intelligence-as-reemergence.md

 Internal constraint is real constraint.

+Operators need not be named.
+Enforcement need not be verbalized.
+Resolution occurs regardless.

 ---

-## 12. Intelligence as Re-Emergence
+## 13. Intelligence as Re-Emergence

 Most configurations of matter transform.